Ocasio-Cortez, Dems assail men's abusive treatment of women

 WASHINGTON (AP) — Rep. Alexandria Ocasio-Cortez's outrage over a Republican lawmaker’s verbal assault broadened into an extraordinary moment on the House floor Thursday as she and other Democrats assailed a sexist culture of “accepting violence and violent language against women” whose adherents include President Donald Trump.

-A day after rejecting an offer of contrition from Rep. Ted Yoho, R-Fla., for his language during this week's confrontation on the Capitol steps, Ocasio-Cortez and her colleagues cast the incident as all-too-common behavior by men, including Trump and other Republicans.
+A day after rejecting an offer of contrition from Rep. Ted Yoho, R-Fla., for his language during this week's Capitol steps confrontation, Ocasio-Cortez and more than a dozen colleagues cast the incident as all-too-common behavior by men, including Trump and other Republicans.

-The remarkable outpouring, with several female lawmakers saying they'd routinely encountered such treatment over the years, came in an election year in which polls show women lean decisively against Trump, who has a history of mocking women.
+The remarkable outpouring, with several female lawmakers saying they'd routinely encountered such treatment, came in an election year in which polls show women lean decisively against Trump, who has a history of mocking women.
 Trump was captured in a 2005 tape boasting about physically abusing them, and his disparagement of House Speaker Nancy Pelosi has included calling her “crazy.”

-Rep. Barbara Lee, D-Calif., said she'd experienced “a lifetime of insults, racism and sexism.”
+The lawmakers joining Ocasio-Cortez represented a wide range of the chamber's Democrats, underscoring the party's unity over an issue that can energize their party's voters.

+Those speaking up included the three other members of the “squad” of progressive freshmen Democratic women of color — Reps.
+Ilhan Omar of Minnesota, Ayanna Pressley of Massachusetts and Rashida Tlaib of Michigan.

 Pelosi herself weighed in a separate news conference.